BNarayanaReddy/ML_Minor/README.md

 > ### Subject: Machine Learning
 * Simple Linear Regression using Gradient Descent algorithm
 * Logistic Regression with MSE, GD Algo.
+* PCA from scratch and verify using sklearn